 The New York City Department of Buildings recommends that you do not close until you have obtained a permanent Certificate of Occupancy (CO).
 However, certain buildings continuously keep obtaining Temporary Certificates of Occupancy (TCO) when the old one expires.
-There are also older buildings, built before 1938, that are grandfathered and do not need to have a CO unless there have been changes to its use, egress, or occupancy.
+Buildings, built before 1938, are grandfathered and do not need to have a CO unless there have been changes to the use, egress, or occupancy.
 Even in this case, the building requires to obtain a Letter of No Objection, which shows it complies.

 Purchasing a building without a permanent CO contains specific risks, and you should understand what these entail.

 What is a Certificate of Occupancy?

 A building cannot have any occupants until the Department of Buildings issues either a CO or TCO.
 A CO states a building’s legal use and the type of permitted occupancy.
 This is required for new construction.
 An existing building must amend its CO when there is a change in use, exit, or type of occupancy.

 There are a host of things a building must pass before a CO is given.
 This includes construction, plumbing, and electrical inspections, as well as approval for the elevator, the building survey, and making sure there are no open permits or violations.
 The Department of Buildings will issue a final CO once the work is completed, and it matches the plans.
 There are many city building codes and zoning requirements, and a CO means the work complies with the law, the proper paperwork has been submitted, and fees have been paid.
 If there were any violations, these must get resolved before a CO is issued.